c4spar/deno-cliffy/keypress/README.md

 `.addEventListener()` method that can be used to register event listeners.
 The addEventListener method starts an event loop in the background that reads from stdin and emits an event for each input.
 During this time stdin is blocked for other resources.
-The event loop can be stopped with `event.preventDefault()` or `keypress().dispose()`.
-The promise and asynchronous iterator based solution does not start an event loop in the background.
+The event loop can be stopped with `keypress().dispose()`.
+The promise and async iterator based solution does not start an event loop in the background.

 ```typescript
 import {